crateio/distutils2/docs/source/distutils/apiref.rst

 This section outlines the steps to create a new Distutils command.

-A new command lives in a module in the :mod:`distutils.command` package.
+A new command lives in a module in the :mod:`distutils2.command` package.
 There is a sample template in that directory called :file:`command_template`.
 Copy this file to a new module with the same name as the new command you're implementing.
 This module should implement a class with the same name as the module (and the command).
-So, for instance, to create the command ``peel_banana`` (so that users can run ``setup.py peel_banana``), you'd copy :file:`command_template` to :file:`distutils/command/peel_banana.py`, then edit it so that it's implementing the class :class:`peel_banana`, a subclass of :class:`distutils.cmd.Command`.
+So, for instance, to create the command ``peel_banana`` (so that users can run ``setup.py peel_banana``), you'd copy :file:`command_template` to :file:`distutils2/command/peel_banana.py`, then edit it so that it's implementing the class :class:`peel_banana`, a subclass of :class:`distutils2.cmd.Command`.

 Subclasses of :class:`Command` must define the following methods.